 - Advertisement -spot_img

 On Instagram, image content is king, so you can’t afford to get the visual side of your campaigns wrong.
 You will also need to get to grips with hashtags for the best possible reach.

-Ultimately, Instagram is one of the best advertising platforms for small and niche businesses.
-It is possible to build a following very quickly by sponsoring posts, so it doesn’t matter if you’re new to the platform.
+Ultimately, Instagram is one of the best paid advertising platforms for small and niche businesses.
+It is possible to build a follow-up very quickly by sponsoring posts, so it doesn’t matter if you’re new to the platform.

-So, to summarise: Google is the most expensive and the most challenging for small businesses, but if done right (with the right keywords or budget), can yield great results.
-You might make use of this guide to setting up Google campaigns if you think it’s worth pursuing.
+So, to summarise: Google is the most expensive and the most challenging for small businesses, but if done right (with the right keywords or budget), it can yield great results.
+You might make use of this guide to set up Google campaigns if you think it’s worth pursuing.

-Facebook and Instagram are the cheaper advertising platforms, but where Facebook has the most scope for reach, brand awareness and building a social presence, Instagram wins for its useful tools, metrics and high levels of engagement.
-Of course, if you have the time, budget and knowledge, you may well be able to make use of all three.
+Facebook and Instagram are cheaper paid ads platforms, but where Facebook has the most scope for reach, brand awareness, and building a social presence, Instagram wins for its useful tools, metrics, and high levels of engagement.
+Of course, if you have the time, budget, and knowledge, you may well be able to make use of all three.

 About the Author:

 Callum Mundine is part of the marketing team at oneegg.com.au.
-He is an Amazon marketplace & white hat link building specialist and has launched multiple successful brands on Amazon.com.
-Callum like his eggs boiled.
+He is an Amazon marketplace & white hat link-building specialist and has launched multiple successful brands on Amazon.com.
+Callum likes his eggs boiled.

+- Advertisement -spot_img